Applying to DAS and Requesting Academic Accommodations at OSU

 Please schedule your orientation by calling the DAS front desk at 541-737-4098 or by e-mail at Disability.Services@oregonstate.edu.

-During this orientation, you will learn how to request accommodations each term using DAS Online Services, get connected with a DAS adviser, learn about DAS policies and procedures, and have an opportunity to have your questions answered.
+During this orientation, you will learn how to request accommodations for the current or upcoming term using DAS Student Online Services Login, get connected with a DAS Adviser, learn about DAS policies and procedures, and have your questions answered.

-During your DAS orientation, you will request your accommodations for the upcoming or current term.
-In subsequent terms, you will register for courses through OSU and then request your accommodations for the term through DAS Online Services.
-It is advised that you make your requests for your accommodations soon after you register for your classes each term (24-48 hours) and in accordance with the DAS Timeline for Service Requests.
+In subsequent terms, you will register for courses through OSU and then request your accommodations for the term through DAS Student Online Services.
+It is advised that you make your requests for your accommodations soon after you register for your classes each term according to the timeline in Chapter 4 of the DAS Student Handbook.

 Submitting Documentation after the Current Academic Term Begins

 DAS receives documentation throughout the year.
-If you submit a request for academic accommodations and documentation, of your disability after the start of a term, and you wish to receive accommodations for that term, please be advised that you will need to be found eligible for accommodations and will need to complete Part 1 & 2 of the DAS orientation.
+If you submit a request for academic accommodations and documentation of your disability after the start of a term, and you wish to receive accommodations for that term, you will need to be found eligible for accommodations and complete Parts 1, 2, and 3 of the DAS orientation.
 Additionally, your accommodations may take time to coordinate.
-DAS makes a good faith effort to accommodate students as quickly as possible, but requests are generally provided according to our Timeline for Service Requests.
+DAS makes a good faith effort to accommodate students as quickly as possible, but requests are generally provided according to timeline in Chapter 4 of the DAS Student Handbook.

-For students registering with DAS for the first time, applications with documentation received after Week 8 of the term will be considered for the following term.
+For students applying to DAS for the first time, applications with documentation received after Week 8 of the term will be considered for the following term.